TransparentEdge/terraform-provider-transparentedge/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

 To compile the provider, run `go install`.
-This builds the provider and put the provider binary in the `$GOPATH/bin` or `$GOBIN` directory if you have it set.
+This builds and installs the provider binary in the `$GOPATH/bin` or `$GOBIN` directory if you have it set.

 To generate or update documentation, run `go generate`.